Skip to Main Content

 You can then take the parcel to any Post Office branch or a Customer Service Point attached to any Royal Mail Delivery Offices to be posted; if you selected the QR code option, Royal Mail staff will print the label for your parcel at this point.

 Your parcel will then be tracked by Royal Mail until it is safely returned to us.
 The items you return may not be removed from your library account immediately.
-Please continue to check your library account and if they are still there 10 days after posting, please contact us through our Virtual Enquiry Desk.
+Please continue to check your library account and if they are still there 10 days after posting, please contact us through our live chat service.

-If you have any questions about this process, or have books to return but are not currently in the UK, please contact our Virtual Enquiry Desk.
+If you have any questions about this process, or have books to return but are not currently in the UK, you can contact us through our live chat service or by emailing main.library@durham.ac.uk.